 \section{Abstract}

 A monomial algebra is the quotient of a polynomial algebra by an ideal generated by monomials.
-We prove that finite monomial algebras are characterized by their automorphism group among finite, local algebras with cotangent space of fixed dimension.
-In particular, we show how to recover a monomial ideal given the automorphism group of the corresponding monomial algebra.
+We prove that finite-dimensional monomial algebras are characterized by their automorphism group among finite-dimensional, local algebras with cotangent space of fixed dimension.
+In particular, we show how to recover a monomial ideal given the automorphism group of the corresponding monomial algebra.\\